diodechain/website/index.md

       url: "/products/cli/"
   - title: No access to your data
     icon: icons/vault.svg
     content: Diode never has access to any of your messages or files that you and your team share.
-This provides you with another level of security that most cloud providers can’t offer.
+This provides you with another level of security that most providers can’t offer.
     button:
       title: Request Demo
       class: "btn--blank btn--arrow"